richmondu/libfaceid/README.md

         cv2.destroyAllWindows()

-### Performance Optimizations:

-Speed and accuracy is often a trade-off.
-Performance can be optimized depending on your specific use-case and system requirements.
-Some models are optimized for speed while others are optimized for accuracy.
-Be sure to test all the provided models.
-Below are additional suggestions to optimize performance.

-#### Speed
-- Reduce the frame size for face detection.
-- Perform face recognition every X frames only
-- Use threading in reading camera source frames or in processing the camera frames.
-- Update the library and configure the parameters directly.

-#### Accuracy
-- Add more datasets if possible (ex. do data augmentation).
-More images per person will often result to higher accuracy.
-- Add face alignment if faces in the datasets are not aligned or when faces may be unaligned in actual deployment.
-- Update the library and configure the parameters directly.

 ### Case Study - Face Recognition for Identity Authentication:

 One of the use cases of face recognition is for security identity authentication.